User Story

 Image 04

-blue arrowData gathered by the Signature VM provided accurate insight into the flow velocities over the water column at the ferry channels near Ameland in the Netherlands.
+Data gathered by Nortek ADCPs provided accurate insight into the flow velocities over the water column at the ferry channels near Ameland in the Netherlands.

-Vessel-mounted ADCP provides crucial data
+Vessel-mounted ADCP provides crucial data to measure sedimentation levels and water currents

-Data gathered by the Signature VM provided accurate insight into flow velocities over the water column at the channel transects.
+Data gathered by the VM Coastal provided accurate insight into flow velocities over the water column at the channel transects.
 It also showed sediment concentrations in the water over the tidal cycle.
 These continuously varied with depth.

 This knowledge has helped provide better understanding of the morphological system and will improve the efficiency of future mitigation measures to keep the navigation channel open.

-Video: How a vessel-mounted ADCP helps keep a Dutch navigation channel open.
+How a vessel-mounted ADCP helps keep a Dutch navigation channel open.

 WaterProof’s Luitze Perk says: “Nortek advised us on suitable equipment for our extensive field campaign and delivered the right acoustic instrumentation for the job.
 Our bottom frames were equipped with Signature ADCP instrumentation to gain information about water flow, water level and (in combination with an optical sensor) suspended sediment concentrations over a two-month period.”